hay-kot/quick-zip-cli/docs/getting-started/quick-start.md

 Before you get started there are a few things you might want to do

 #### Optional
-**Specify a default config.json file.** This is specified with the full-path to the config.json file on our file system using the `QUICKZIP_CONFIG` env variable.
-Note that if this is not set, you must pass the path to the config.json file when call `quick-zip run`.
+**Specify a default config.toml file.** This is specified with the full-path to the config.toml file on our file system using the `QUICKZIP_CONFIG` env variable.
+Note that if this is not set, you must pass the path to the config.toml file when call `quick-zip run`.
 See the Config File page for a template and more details on the configuration template.

 ### Running